PLEASE NOTE: THIS PROGRAM CAN ONLY BE COMPLETED VIA FULLY ONLINE COURSES.

 Director, Online Programs for Applied Learning (OPAL)

-Individuals who are currently matriculated in a degree program in the Johns Hopkins Bloomberg School of Public Health or other schools at the Johns Hopkins University and those who have received financial support from any tobacco product manufacturer or the parent, subsidiary or affiliate of a tobacco product manufacturer are not eligible for this certificate program.
-The certificate program is open to individuals with at least a baccalaureate degree or equivalent from an accredited college or university, a demonstrated proficiency in English, and a verifiable professional involvement or interest in the field of tobacco control.
+Individuals who are currently matriculated in a degree program in the Johns Hopkins Bloomberg School of Public Health or other schools at the Johns Hopkins University are not eligible for this certificate program.
+The certificate program is open to individuals with at least a baccalaureate degree or equivalent from an accredited college or university.

 All applicants must review the General Certificate Guidelines page, which provides important information about how to apply to a certificate program.